Tips of the Weeks - currently in the order they were put on the site

 Rack in down position

-Oct 2, 2013 - Make feeding easier - at least I find this approach easier when it comes to feeding especially with winter coming on and getting dark earlier.
+Make feeding easier - at least I find this approach easier when it comes to feeding especially in the winter and getting dark earlier.
 I like to get my grain/supplements and sometimes my hay also ready the meal or 2 before.
 I put my grain supplements in a 10 lb bucket my psyllium comes in - horse's name on each bucket.
 If I have time and room I will also measure out the next feeding of hay.
 This way when I come to feed I can just feed and not have my horses breathing down my neck as I prepare their food.
 While they are eating I work on the next feeding in peace.
 I found a routine that works well for me, hopefully you will also find one that works well for you.

-Sept.
-4,2013 - Poison Oak and how to possibly avoid getting it.
-Since it is so easy to encounter Poison Oak on most of our trails this may be a tip worth trying the next time you venture out.
+Poison Oak and how to possibly avoid getting it.
+Since it is so easy to encounter Poison Oak on most of our trails where I live, this may be a tip worth trying the next time you venture out.
 This tip came to me years ago from a friend and seems to work very well for me.
 Try the Hyland's Poison Ivy/Oak pills sold at most health stores and some grocery stores.
-I dissolve 2 under my tongue BEFORE I venture out to where there will be poison oak and if I manage to hit a lot of it I take 2 more when I get home.
+I dissolve 2 under my tongue BEFORE I venture out to where there will be poison oak and if I manage to hit a lot of it I take 2 more when I get home along with a shower using Tecnu scrub.
 This has really reduced my episodes of poison oak and made for very minor reactions if any at all.
 As my husband says I just need to look at poison oak to get it - so true!

-Aug 14, 2013 - With all the smoke in the air from the current fire burning outside of Foresthill, please be aware of the smoke and breathing difficulties our horses could have in addition to us.
+Smoke in the air from fires, please be aware of the smoke and breathing difficulties our horses could have in addition to us.
 Best to ride when the smoke has died down some ( currently later afternoon) or ride in an area that is smoke free.

 Picture of what the insulators look like.
 They come 25 to a pack.